crosenth/moose/README.md

+## WIP

+I am in the process of simplifying this package into a classifier only application.
+A full ncbi taxonomy will be built in and refreshed as part of periodic releases.
+The user will always be able to include their own up-to-date

+## Description

 Groups pairwise alignments by taxonomy and alignment scores.
 Works safely with large data sets using the Python Data Analysis Library.

+## Additional Note

-Note - This package requires a fully constructed taxonomy table generated by Taxtastic (https://github.com/fhcrc/taxtastic).
+This package requires a fully constructed taxonomy table generated by Taxtastic (https://github.com/fhcrc/taxtastic).
 The taxtable must reflect the taxonomy of the refset being aligned against.

+``classifier classify -h``
 ```
 positional arguments:
   alignments            alignment file with query and subject sequence hits